Clement Moore took far more pride in the Hebrew dictionary he wrote than in A Visit from St. Nicholas, which he also wrote.

 His dictionary, a guide to the literature of heaven, hell and sacred things, is largely forgotten.
 Instead he is remembered for creating the American conception of Santa Claus from the mid-19th century until today.
 It is arguably the best-known poem written by an American.

 Moore wrote A Visit from St. Nicholas for his six children in 1822 as a Christmas present.
-A friend copied it and submitted it to the Troy, N.Y., Sentinel.
+Then a friend copied it and submitted it to the Troy, N.Y., Sentinel.

 The newspaper published it on Dec.
 23, 1823, and for many years thereafter.
 It wasn’t until 1837 that he was identified as the author.
 Moore himself didn’t acknowledge authorship until 1844 – and only because his children insisted.